 How To Remove Radon From Your Home

 If high concentrations of radon are found in your Southwest Florida home, you have several options.
 Since radon is only a problem when it is concentrated in high volume, improving the ventilation in an area is often sufficient to solve the problem.
 In other cases, it may be necessary to limit the amount of radon getting into the home by sealing or otherwise obstructing the access points.
 Once again, a professional should be engaged to ensure that the radon is effectively blocked.
 Typical radon mitigation systems can cost between $3,000 and $5,000, according to the EPA.

 Consider Your Options

-If you're buying or selling a Southwest Florida home, radon can be a significant issue.
-Buyers should be aware of the radon risk in their area and determine whether a radon test is desirable.
+If you're buying or selling a Southwest Florida home, radon can be a significant issue in some areas.
+Buyers should be made aware of the radon risk and then determine whether a radon test is desirable.
 Ir there is any doubt, the EPA always recommends testing.
 The cost of the test can be built into the house price.
-If test results already exist, make sure they are recent or that the home has not been significantly renovated since the test was performed.
+If test results already exist, make sure they are recent (within 2 to 3 years) or that the home has not been significantly renovated since the test was performed.
 If in doubt, get a new test done.
-If you're selling a home, having a recent radon test is a great idea.
+If you're selling a home, having a recent radon test s a great idea.
 By being proactive, you can assure potential buyers that there is no risk and avoid the issue from the start.

 For more information on this real estate topic, please feel free to contact us directly.
 Our associates will be more than happy to assist you in answering any and all questions you may have.